the-turing-way/the-turing-way/book/website/foreword/governance.md

 (fw-governance)=
-# Governance
+# Governance in The Turing Way

 ```{warning}
 This chapter is under review.
 ```

-The governance body of _The Turing Way_ is represented by the project leadership and volunteer community leaders from the community who are involved in various formal and informal initiatives.
+Governance is a set of formal and informal practices through which an organisation sets goals, assigns responsibilities, establishes systems, and assesses outcomes of organisational action.

-> Governance is a set of formal and informal practices through which an organisation sets goals, assigns responsibilities, establishes systems, and assesses outcomes of organisational action.
+The governance body of _The Turing Way_ is represented by the project leadership and volunteer members from the community who are involved in defining and leading various initiatives as part of _The Turing Way_.

 ## Three Level of Decision Making